ulampinoy/ulampinoy-atbp/posts/2023-04-10-squid-adobo.md

 templateKey: blog-post
 title: Squid Adobo
 date: 2023-04-10
-description: The dish is known for its savory, tangy, and slightly sweet flavor, and the squid becomes tender and flavorful from the long simmering time in the sauce.
+description: Savory, tangy, and slightly sweet flavor, and the squid becomes tender and flavorful from the long simmering time in the sauce.
-whetter: Meaty Lumpia
+whetter: Spooky Adobo
 sideNote: One interesting fact about squid ink in cooking is that it is often used as a natural food coloring.
 Its deep, black color is perfect for creating visually stunning dishes, and it can be used to add a dramatic flair to a range of dishes.
 Additionally, squid ink is also rich in nutrients, including protein, iron, and antioxidants, making it a healthy and flavorful addition to any meal.
 coverImage: /static/images/squid-adobo-bowl.jpg
 sideImage: /static/images/sepia-ink-sachet.jpg